 OCR – Extract text from scanned PDFs or Images.

 OneNote – Microsoft’s note-taking app.
 Works across all platforms.

 You may ask, why I should create a paperless office?
 Well, going paperless has a lot of benefits.
 Here are the top 5 :

 Searching through papers can be a nightmare.
 If the documents are stored online, you can not only search by file names but also by the document content.
 You can also access these documents on your smartphone even if you are away from your office.

-While saving paper is good for the environment, its also good for your pocket too.
-You will save printing, postage and other indirect expenses.
-Also check 30 simple ways to cut expenses and save costs.
+While saving paper is good for the environment, it’s also good for your pocket too.
+You will save on printing, postage, and other indirect expenses.
+Also, check 30 simple ways to cut expenses and save costs.